What is Cerebral Palsy?

 Ataxic cerebral palsy.
 This rare form affects the sense of balance and depth perception.
 Affected persons often have poor coordination; walk unsteadily with a wide-based gait, placing their feet unusually far apart; and experience difficulty when attempting quick or precise movements, such as writing or buttoning a shirt.
 They may also have intention tremor.
 In this form of tremor, beginning a voluntary movement, such as reaching for a book, causes a trembling that affects the body part being used and that worsens as the individual gets nearer to the desired object.
 The ataxic form affects an estimated 5 to 10 percent of cerebral palsy patients.

+Mixed forms.
 It is not unusual for patients to have symptoms of more than one of the previous three forms.
 The most common mixed form includes spasticity and athetoid movements but other combinations are also possible.
-What Are The Early Signs?

 Reflexes are movements that the body makes automatically in response to a specific cue.
 For example, if a newborn baby is held on its back and tilted so the legs are above its head, the baby will automatically extend its arms in a gesture, called the Moro reflex, that looks like an embrace.
 Babies normally lose this reflex after they reach 6 months, but those with cerebral palsy may retain it for abnormally long periods.
 This is just one of several reflexes that a physician can check.